pogipop/cloudron/docs/references/selfhosting.md

     * Linode - Follow this [guide](https://www.linode.com/docs/networking/dns/setting-reverse-dns).

-    * Scaleway - Edit your security group to allow email.
+    * Scaleway - Edit your security group to allow email and [reboot the server](https://community.online.net/t/security-group-not-working/2096) for the change to take effect.
 You can also set a PTR record on the interface with your `my.<domain>`.

 * Check if your IP is listed in any DNSBL list [here](http://multirbl.valli.org/).
 In most cases, you can apply for removal of your IP by filling out a form at the DNSBL manager site.